freenas/freenas-docs/userguide/freenas_directoryservice.rst

 Directory Service
 =================

-FreeNAS® supports integration with the following directory services:
+FreeNAS® supports integration with these directory services:

 * :ref:`Active Directory` (for Windows 2000 and higher networks)